cchliu/SDN-Defense/README.md

 - alert priority

 #### 4. Snort Ryu integration
-Source code for Ryu controller application is located /demo/ryu.
+Source code for Ryu controller application is located */demo/ryu*.

-File simpleswitch13.py is a dummy controller, which simply proactively installs a match-all rule to forward all incoming packets to hostB.
-File simpleswitch13_snort.py is the demo controller:
+File *simpleswitch13.py* is a dummy controller, which simply proactively installs a match-all rule to forward all incoming packets to hostB.
+File *simpleswitch13_snort.py* is the demo controller:
-- Proactively install a match-all rule with lowest priority to forward incoming packets on to hostB
+- Proactively install a match-all rule with the lowest priority to forward incoming packets on to hostB
   - Minimizing additional end-to-end delay
 - Listen to snort unix domain socket for EventAlert
 - Handle EventAlert by reactively installing a flow entry to drop the malicious flow
-  - In debug mode, we divert malicious flow to veth9 for monitoring
+  - In debug mode, we divert malicious flows to veth9 to monitor

-File snort_handler.py is the application which creates the unix domain socket, listens to it and send the alert event to its handler.
+File *snort_handler.py* is the application which creates the unix domain socket, listens to it and sends alert events to its handler.
 File snort_event.py defines the EventAlert subclass.
-They are developed with heavy reference to the example of ofp_event and ofp_handler found in ryu source code *ryu/controller*, in addition to the [snort integration](http://ryu.readthedocs.io/en/latest/snort_integrate.html) documentation and code.
+They are developed with heavy reference to the example of ofp_event and ofp_handler under ryu source code *ryu/controller*, in addition to the [snort integration](http://ryu.readthedocs.io/en/latest/snort_integrate.html) documentation and code.
 ## Usage
 #### 1. Create topology
   ```